noamgat/lm-format-enforcer/README.md

 - Works with any Python language model and tokenizer.
 Already supports transformers and LangChain.
 Can be adapted to others.
 - Supports batched generation - each input can have different tokens filtered at every timestep
-- Supports both JSON Schema (strong) and Regular Expression (limited) formats
+- Supports both JSON Schema (strong) and Regular Expression (partial) formats
 - Supports both required and optional fields in JSON schemas
 - Supports nested fields, arrays and dictionaries in JSON schemas
 - Gives the language model freedom to control whitespacing and field ordering in JSON schemas, reducing hallucinations